strihavkaJakub/easy-macro-recordplay/README.md

   <li>Play Macro</li>
   <ul><li>Plays back whatever was recorded until the action is pressed again.</li></ul>
 </ul>

+<h2>Security - PLEASE READ</h2>
+<p>The plugin does not use any internet connection or anything that could send your private data.</p>
+<p>It only collects what you type/press while the recording is running and then it is stored in the plugin global settings.
+Then a Play action replays what has been recorded.
+The memory is deleted and overwritten on a new recording.</p>
+<p><b>The plugin does not care what you write, does not analyze it in any way and does not send any data elsewhere</b></p>

+<p><b>But please do not record any sensitive information.
+The global settings are not that secure - based on the Elgato docs, they are not meant to store sensitive info</b></p>

 <h2>Input modifiers for Play Action:</h2>
 <ul>
   <li>Delay between loops (ms)</li>